-The Saffir-Simpson Hurricane Scale is a 1-5 rating based on the hurricane's present intensity.
-This is used to give an estimate of the potential property damage and flooding expected along the coast from a hurricane landfall.
+This can be used to give an estimate of the potential property damage and flooding expected along the coast with a hurricane.